 Even though we were close to town, we saw little traffic.
 Camera-toting people tumbled from a few cars, but everyone spread out and claimed their own section of the fields.

 I never knew isolation could feel so nice, but there’s something special about that purple dot on our blue-green planet.

 Alena and I spent a few hours taking pictures of melting chocolate and running through lavender.
 I felt like I was floating.
 I danced up and down the rows, savoring every moment and wishing the day didn’t have to end.
 The entire afternoon still glows in my memory.

 Alena didn’t speak French, but she communicated with hand gestures during the car ride.
-I got to know Jacques and Patricia and I told them about our lives in the U.S. and our summers in Europe.
+I got to know Jacques and Patricia, telling them about our lives in the U.S. and our summers in Europe.
 As we moved into a discussion about politics and art, the couple volunteered to drive us all the way to the train station in Aix-en-Provence.

 I translated for Alena.
 We were both surprised by their kindness, and we thanked them and accepted the offer.
 The conversation kept going, just as animated when we reached the train station as it had been when the ride began.